 The OEC encourages families to consider the importance of providing children the structure and resources that in-person school provides, and/or the safe oversight licensed childcare or camp supervision offers.
 However, in light of the unique circumstances presented by the pandemic, remote learning parent cooperative arrangements have arisen where neighbors and friends are establishing "learning pods" to support remote learning for children following their public school district or private school remote learning option, with parental supervision during school hours in private residences.
-Where such private cooperatives are established and the families do not pursue child care licensing, operation without a license is permitted, when all of the following conditions are met, until February 9, 2020 unless modified or extended;
+Where such private cooperatives are established and the families do not pursue child care licensing, operation without a license is permitted, when all of the following conditions are met, during the period of the declared state of emergency unless earlier modified or terminated;